The objective of Thriving Places is to support local efforts to building thriving communities. Our priority strategies include:

 ArtStock provides capacity building grants to arts and culture nonprofits in the Omaha area to build organizational capacity, strengthen financial sustainability and improve operations.
-ArtStock also seeks to strengthen the vibrancy of the Omaha arts and culture environment by offering a learning and capacity building series that is co-designed and presented with grantees.
-For a list of 2018 ArtStock Grantees please click here.
+ArtStock also seeks to strengthen the vibrancy of the Omaha metro arts and culture environment by offering a learning and capacity building series that is co-designed and presented with grantees.
+For a list of current ArtStock grantees please click here.
 For additional information contact Paul Ternes.

 Impact: The 2019–2020 funding cycle provided nearly $650,000 in grants to 31 grantees.

 Partnerships: A new partnership was formed with Amplify Arts to serve as project lead to create greater assistance and reach within the larger arts community.

 Significance: ArtStock’s effect on the arts-and-culture scene in the Omaha metro is palpable.
 So far, there’s been a lot more collaboration among nonprofits within the arts and culture sector, improved organizational sustainability, and more Omahans getting out and attending programs and performances.